 We remain cautious on the short to medium term outlook for Australian equities, however note that some recent data points give cause for optimism.
-While broad market valuations remain above long-term averages, recent earnings growth for domestic corporates has been positive (although noting the low base with which resource companies are comparing earnings results), corporate balance sheets appear healthy, economic growth has surprised on the upside and valuations are supported by accommodative monetary policy.
+While broad market valuations remain above long-term averages, recent earnings growth for domestic corporates has been positive (although noting the low base with which resource companies are comparing earnings results), corporate balance sheets appear healthy, economic growth has surprised on the upside and valuations are to an extent supported by accommodative monetary policy.

 Despite this, we believe the issues behind the current low interest rate environment – low wage growth, poor capital investment (noting future capital expenditure surveys remain weak) and household indebtedness being amongst the highest in the world – remain prevalent and key causes for concern.

 Noting our cautious outlook for the domestic economy and elevated valuations on share indices, our preference is to have exposure to a greater proportion of actively managed funds within the asset class and a lesser proportion of passive index funds – we are looking for value rather than broad exposure.
 As a part of this strategy, we note that the domestic market is highly concentrated towards ‘traditional’ market segments including banking and resources, and underweight industries and thematics we believe will help drive global innovation and growth going forward (robotics, artificial intelligence and cloud computing among others).
 To help mitigate against this emerging risk of disruption in the domestic market, we encourage exposure to global corporates identified as disruptive innovators.